lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 structure that contains the public key field.
 This means a balancing act needs to be done between being able to do a consistency check on the key pair and widest ability to import the key.

+# Operational Considerations

+SLH-DSA uses the same OID to identify a public key and a signature algorithm.
+The implication of this is that, despite being mathematically possible, an SLH-DSA key identified by a Pure SLH-DSA OID is not permitted to be used to generate or verify a signature identified by an HashSLH-DSA OID, and vice-versa.

+CA operators will need to decide in advance whether their CA certificates will use Pure SLH-DSA or HashSLH-DSA and assign the appropriate OID to the public and private keys when generating their certificate.
+Some of the following considerations may affect this decision.

+* When using an external signing module, such as an HSM, the size of data that can be transferred to and processed by the signature module may be limited.
+SLH-DSA performs two passes on the internal M' message, so it must be held in memory.
+Using HashSLH-DSA reduces the size of M'.

+* Large CRLs might also exceed the size limits of HSM signing operations when using Pure SLH-DSA.
+One way to limit the size of CRLs is to make use of CRL Distribution Points and Issuing Distribution Points to create partitioned CRLs in accordance with
+{{Section 5.2.5 of RFC5280}}.

+* EE certificates with many SANs might also exceed the size limits of HSM signing operations.

+* A verifier's environment need not be considered when deciding on whether a CA certificate contains a Pure SLH-DSA or HashSLH-DSA public key.
+The SLH-DSA verification algorithm performs a single pass on M', so Pure SLH-DSA verification can be streamed and the entire message need not be held in memory at once.

+* TODO: can someone say something about the relative security properties of Pure SLH-DSA vs HashSLH-DSA?
+Either here or in the Security Considerations?

 # Security Considerations